 - Aerith and Bob: In The 500 Hats of Bartholomew Cubbins there is Bartholomew Cubbins, King Derwin, Mr. Snippets, Alrec and the Grand Duke Wilfred.

-- An Aesop: Most books that aren't simple rhyming books contain one (notably The Lorax, The Butter Battle Book, Green Eggs & Ham, Oh, The Places You'll Go!, and Did I Ever Tell You How Lucky You Are?)
+- An Aesop: Most books that aren't simple rhyming books contain one (notably The Lorax, The Butter Battle Book, Green Eggs and Ham, Oh, The Places You'll Go!, and Did I Ever Tell You How Lucky You Are?)